manleviet/manleviet.github.io/index.md

 - Report and discuss issues on [CA-CDR-V2 GitHub] and [CECore GitHub].
 - We welcome contributions from anyone.

+## Citing

+If you use our implementations in your research, please cite the corresponding papers listed in the [References].

 <!-- Links  -->
 [CA-CDR-V2]: ca-cdr-v2
 [CECore]: ce-core